 At 19,340 feet, Kilimanjaro (aka ‘Kili’) is the highest mountain in Africa.
 Those who climb Kili will explore lush forests, giant heath and moorland, alpine deserts reminiscent of the moon and glaciers.
 No specialized equipment or mountaineering experience is required to climb Africa’s highest peak, though a good level of fitness is a prerequisite.
 Reaching the summit, Uhuru Peak, climbers look down on the world to see why it is called the roof of Africa.
 We offer the safest Kili climbs with excellent summit success records.
 We will recommend your routing based on a number of factors, using our expertise to help you have the best chance to see its summit.
 Explore our Kilimanjaro safaris.
 Explore our Kilimanjaro safaris.

 Ngorongoro Conservation Area

 The Ngorongoro Conservation Area (NCA) is home to the famous Ngorongoro Crater.
 Nearly 100 square miles in diameter, the Crater is breathtaking both from above and within.
 Here, you’ll find a large population of resident and migratory wildlife including lions, hyenas, jackals, elephants, buffalo, eland and myriad other plains game.
 Importantly, this is probably the only place you’ll be able to see the rare black rhinoceros in Tanzania.
 Birding in the Crater is also fantastic – many species can be spotted, from rosy-throated longclaws to kori bustards.
 Game drives are how the Crater is explored, and we recommend getting the earliest start possible to enjoy the morning light and for a more exclusive experience.

 Located between Ngorongoro Crater and the Serengeti National Park is Olduvai Gorge, the site of many famous discoveries into the origins of humankind.
 Louis and Mary Leakey spent much of their lifetimes digging here and made many finds including the fossilized bones of Australopithecus boisei, dated to 1.75 million years ago.
-Olduvai is an incredibly landmark in the history of paleontology.
+Olduvai is an incredible landmark in the history of paleontology.
 Visitors can see ancient hominid footprints, diggings and interesting geology, along with replica hominid fossils as well as ancient animal fossils in the museum.
 During the seasonal rains, great herds of wildebeest come to calve nearby, and birds are a constant presence outside the museum.